Racial Justice and Equity

 At Barnard the work of DEI centers racial justice and equity.
 Each semester we will commit to offering workshops and collaborations that give members of the Barnard community the tools they need to uphold racial equity in their departments and in their academic experience.

-This summer students, faculty and staff have assembled each Monday Morning to learn and commit each week to enacting racial justice.
-For more information on the assemblies please email: diversitycouncil@Barnard.edu
+This summer students, faculty and staff began a community practice of assembling each Monday Morning to learn and commit each week to enacting racial justice.
+After a brief pause, we will resume our practice on September 21st from 1-2 pm.
+For more information on the assemblies please email: diversitycouncil@Barnard.edu or check the MyBarnard portal for a link to the assembly.

 Barnard has a long history of engagement with the range of communities in NYC.
 Through Community Impact at Columbia, Barnard students have committed to a range of volunteer and service learning projects in Harlem and Morningside Heights.
 DEI @ Barnard is rooted in the belief that at the core of liberal education is a mission to learn across differences and engage locally with a sense of mutuality, public responsibility and cultural humility.
 Through collaborations with a range of departments at Barnard we are working to facilitate a culture of sustained community engagement.